jsvan/Twitter_RT_Analyzer/README.md

 follow_ids.json should maintain json styling ({"":"","":""}, etc. For each tuple, the first position is a human readable name just for us, and the second is twitter's numeric ID for that account.
 You can use https://tweeterid.com/ for example to find the correct id which Twitter will understand.

 1. Git clone the project
-2. Run "python3 createCredentials.py"
+2. Edit createCredentials.py, then run "python3 createCredentials.py"
+3. Edit follow_id.json to include who you want to follow
-3. Run "python3 -i main.py"
+4. Run "python3 -i main.py"
-4. Available commands are printed to screen.
+5. Available commands are printed to screen.

 Im working on beefing up the built in sql queries to be usable to non tech people, so let me know if there's any functionality you'd like.